kyma-project/website/content/blog-posts/2020-02-06-release-notes-1.10/index.md

 - [Eventing](#eventing) - Knative Kafka Channel integration, new Grafana dashboards for the Knative Eventing Mesh
 - [Installation](#installation) - Native Gardener DNS support, installation of components from remote locations, Kubernetes 1.16 compatibility
 - [Logging](#logging) - Support for Fluent Bit as the new log collector
-- [Service Management](#service-management) - ServiceInstance created but not visible, Helm Broker blocks deleting (Cluster)ServiceBrokers with dependencies
+- [Service Management](#service-management) - Possible failed status for created ServiceInstances, Helm Broker blocks deleting (Cluster)ServiceBrokers with dependencies
-- [Service Mesh](#service-mesh) - Istio upgraded to 1.4.3, production profile for Istio, production profile for Ory
+- [Service Mesh](#service-mesh) - Istio upgraded to 1.4.3, production profile for Istio, production profile for ORY

 ## Migrations and upgrades